Custom Is the New Black: Why Smart Companies Are Ditching SaaS for Custom AI Development

 | Tool sprawl | Data silos and repetitive cross-system handoffs | Longer cycle times and preventable execution errors |

-The signal is not "SaaS is dead."
-The signal is "one-size software fails where your process design is part of your competitive edge."
+The point is narrower than "SaaS is dead": one-size software fails wherever your process design is part of your competitive edge.

-2. What AI Agents Actually Are (Without the Jargon)
+What AI Agents Actually Are (Without the Jargon)

 An AI agent is software that can interpret context, take actions, and complete multi-step tasks with minimal step-by-step human guidance.